Papillon de beauté

 Care in lieu of injections

-For effects that are certainly slower, but just as effective.
+For effects that are certainly slower, but risk-free and just as effective.

 Care in addition to injections